RWS/studio-api-docs/apiconcepts/integration/user_interface_integration.md

 > [!NOTE]
 >
-> As build output path for your implementations please choose the *<var:PluginPackedPath>*.
+> As build output path for your implementations please choose the *Var:PluginPackedPath*.
 >
-> Also check that your library references are pointing to the <Var:ProductName> folder. e.g. *<var:InstallationFolder>*.
+> Also check that your library references are pointing to the Var:ProductName folder. e.g. *Var:InstallationFolder*.
 >
-> For more information on building an deploying a <Var:ProductName> plug-in, see (Building a plug-in and Plug-in deployment).
+> For more information on building an deploying a Var:ProductName plug-in, see (Building a plug-in and Plug-in deployment).
 >
-> Sign and use Strong-Named Assemblies to enable the loading of your plug-ins inside the <Var:ProductName>.
+> Sign and use Strong-Named Assemblies to enable the loading of your plug-ins inside the Var:ProductName.

 > [How to: Sign an Assembly with a Strong Name](https://docs.microsoft.com/en-us/dotnet/standard/assembly/sign-strong-name?redirectedfrom=MSDN)